 This year's Why do you create?
 Awards are generously sponsored by Visual Arts Mississauga and DeSerres.

-View the Virtual exhibition below!
+View the exhibition in our virtual gallery!

 Why do you create?
 Jurors